 Audiophile bass Tannoy Edinburgh.
 Bass is always a problem in the audiophile world.
 And this is why I have written this Audiophile bass Tannoy Edinburgh article.
 A true story, and all part of the learning curve.
 Know from experience how hard getting the correct amount of bass.
-And, the correct sound from the Tannoy Edinburgh.
+And, the excellent sound from the Tannoy Edinburgh.
 There is either too little bass or not quite enough bass.
 And a problem to get it just right.

-The picture at the top of the page is the Edinburgh’s that I am writing this ‘Audiophile bass Edinburgh’ article about.
-They were purchased from a colleague in the, UK, but when setting up, I was not happy with the sound.
+The picture at the top of the page is Edinburgh’s that I am writing this ‘Audiophile bass Edinburgh’ article.
+Purchased from a colleague in the, UK, but when setting up, I was not happy with the sound.

 I planned to find three different crossovers and compare them with the original Tannoy crossover and see if I could improve my sound in any way.

 The first crossover I found (which seemed to fit the bill) was from a gentleman who lived in Romania.
 I saw this on eBay UK and exchanged a dozen emails with the owner.
 We got on very well and went ahead with the purchase which arrived a week later.

 The crossovers were hand-built using high-quality components and crossed over at about 1K.
 I was delighted with my purchase and excited to hear the results.
 I could hardly wait to turn on my amp.
 Unfortunately, the crossover did not make much of a difference.
 And, did not do what I have expected.
 I wanted more bass, but it was still lacking, and so the search for a better crossover continued.

 I bought this crossover from a Tannoy expert in London.
 It came from a friend of a friend and made for me.
 And, was a straightforward crossover and components used were the best of the best.
 Even the cables were pure silver and built to a certain length.
 At this time, I was using these crossovers for a pair of Tannoy 3811 filled into GRF cabinets.